s-c0rp/Razorpay-Payment-Integration/README.md

 # Razorpay-Payment-Integration

-This is a RazorPay Payment Gateway Integration source code which works properly and it is a test model.
+Payment Gateway Integration is developed using HTML,CSS and JavaScript.
+For payment gateway,Razorpay is used.

+For demo card use

+Card No:- 4111 1111 1111 1111

+cvv:- Any

+Validity:- Any